wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/2-requirements-and-pre-work.md

 You continue working with the planning team to decide which navigational links should be displayed in the global navigation.
 These navigational links will display as resources in both the desktop and mobile Viva Connections experiences.
-Prior to this, you have conducted the needs assessment with the Viva Connections planning team.
-You have created a planning spreadsheet to all findings from the needs assessment, which are scenarios and tasks that can be supported by Viva Connections.
+Prior to deciding which navigational links to be included, you've conducted the needs assessment with the Viva Connections planning team.
+You've created a planning spreadsheet to all findings from the needs assessment, which are scenarios and tasks that can be supported by Viva Connections.
 Now, you use this planning spreadsheet to identify which roles and audiences